stormchaserroleplaying/stormchaserRPG/PersonalityandBackgrounds/Inspiration/index.md

 * Working together as a team to overcome extraordinary odds, defeating difficult opponents, and progressing the story when it is not openly directed by the GM.
 * Creating a dramatic moment important to their character, or contributing to an important scene involving other player characters that advances their development.

-Additionally, you can reward another player for inspiration, due to good roleplaying, clever thinking, or simply doing something exciting in the game.
-When another player character does something that really contributes to the story in a fun and interesting way, nominate that character for inspiration.
+Additionally, you can reward another player with inspiration for good roleplaying, clever thinking, or simply doing something exciting in the game.
+When another player does something that really contributes to the story in a fun and interesting way, nominate that player for inspiration.

 The party can store points up to the number of players in the group.